Radebeul-Kötzschenbroda station: Description

 The prestigious entrance building in the style of the so-called Semper-Nicolai school of Dresden architecture is south of the main tracks.
 It consists of two similar, approximately square, villa-style buildings in the Renaissance Revival style with truncated pyramid roofs that stand some distance apart and are connected by a lower building and are all set parallel to the tracks.
 From the street, the building has three floors, but only two floors are apparent from the elevated railway tracks.
 The facade is emphasised by central avant-corps and divided by lesenes and cornices.
 The windows have flattened arches on the ground floor, round arches on the first floor and are rectangular on the second floor.

 Inside there is the lobby, a vestibule and a staircase, all of which are almost unchanged.
 Since its reconstruction the former passages to the platforms no longer exist; the S-Bahn station is now reached by an underpass.

 The heritage-listed station was, at least until its reconstruction in 2012/13, one of the few stations in Saxony that was completely preserved generally in its original condition and used for its original purpose.

-The station contains a nine-seater commercial cinema called the Palastkino, which was recognised as the "smallest cinema by seat capacity" by the Guinness Book of Records in 2006.
+The station contained a nine-seater commercial cinema called the Palastkino, which was recognised as the "smallest cinema by seat capacity" by the Guinness Book of Records in 2006.
+It was closed in 2013.